WATson8059/BrNfj9JY/0UOT/Aj3QN/By9/cloud-native-development-best-practices_KbKFal_1747256938.md.md

 ## TABLE

 There is another database-independent alternative to generating sequences.
-One or multiple tables can be used to hold the identifier sequence counter.
-But it means trading write performance for database portability.
+One or multiple tables can be used to hold

 for synchronizing multiple concurrent id generation requests.